Morgantown Personal Rapid Transit: Construction

 The original estimates for the system were $15-20 million.
-But having set a deadline based on political considerations, rather than technical, the system had to be rushed through to completion as soon as possible.
+The project timeline had to be rushed to meet deadlines based on political considerations.
 JPL, used to running large engineering projects with a stepped approach, had to abandon the study stage and move the project directly to engineering tests.

-Numerous problems cropped up as a test system was set up at Boeing's plants, notably the requirement to heat the guideways to melt the snow that collected in the U-shaped guideways, resulting in costly changes to the design.
+Numerous problems cropped up as a test system was set up at Boeing's plants, notably that the requirement for heat to melt snow that collected in the U-shaped guideways resulted in costly changes to the design.
 By the time the original deadline passed, the system was already massively over-budget and nowhere near ready for buildout.
 Instead of an accomplishment that would work in Nixon's favor, the system became a political chess piece and was derided in the press as a white elephant.

 There were large cost overruns during the development of the system, and it was not until 1974 that the system had matured technically.
 Construction of the first guideway in Morgantown started that year, and was completed the next.
 The Phase I system began operations in 1975, with a final cost of $62 million, four times the estimate.
 It consisted of 5.2 mi of guideway, 45 vehicles, 3 stations, and a maintenance/control facility.

 Service was interrupted during the 1978–1979 school year for a system expansion, dubbed Phase II, during which WVU provided bus service between the campuses.
 The system was extended from the "Engineering" station towards new stations at "Towers" (dormitories) and the WVU Medical Center/Mountaineer Field.
 Phase II cost $64 million, bringing the total for the entire system to $130 million.
 Upon its completion, the system had 71 vehicles, 8.65 mi of guideway, and 5 stations.
 One existing station had also been expanded, and a second maintenance facility was added.